tildeholmqvist/project-two/README.md

 #### Colours

 The colorscheme for the site is in the blue spectra, beacuse it's a fitting color for the websites theme and purpose.
 The color blue is both easy for the eye, kind and aesthetically nice.

-The questionbox is in black and white to make it easy to read and more accessible for the user.
+The questionbox is in black and white to make it easy to read and appearmore accessible for the user.
 The answer is in boxes with the borders of the same blue color as the rest of the site.

 #### Images

 The image that is being used on the site is an image depicting a hand-painted picture of the earth.
 It contains the same colors as the websites colourscheme.

 The image is borrowed from [Unsplash](https://unsplash.com/photos/blue-green-and-yellow-abstract-painting-znhEe1cbbQE).

 #### Fonts

 On this website I am using the Roboto Condensed font for all texts, with a backup of sans serif.

 The fonts is borrowed from [Google Fonts](https://fonts.google.com/).

 #### Fav Icon

 The favicon for this website is the earth, with europe visible.

 The favicon is borrowed from [Fav Icon](https://favicon.io/emoji-favicons/globe-showing-europe-africa).

 # Technologies

 The technologies that is beeing used on this project is:

 - HTML 5
 - CSS
 - JavaScript